aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/index.en.md

 To set up this workshop, choose one of the following paths, depending on whether you are:

-{{% notice warning %}}
-If following the lab in your own AWS Account, you will create DynamoDB tables that will incur a cost that could approach tens of dollars per day. **Ensure you delete the DynamoDB tables using the DynamoDB console, and make sure you [delete the Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html) as soon as the lab is complete**.
+::alert[If following the lab in your own AWS Account, you will create DynamoDB tables that will incur a cost that could approach tens of dollars per day. **Ensure you delete the DynamoDB tables using the DynamoDB console, and make sure you [delete the Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html) as soon as the lab is complete**.]{type="warning"}
-{{% /notice %}}

 - […running the workshop on your own (in your own AWS account)]({{< ref "/game-player-data/setup/on-your-own" >}}), which guides you to launch a Cloud9 environment using CloudFormation